hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/SitePackage.md

 `CalcUA_ClusterMap` contains for each version of the calcua toolchains, including the dummy system version, a mapping from cluster names to os-architecture strings.
+Each should be the topmost supported architecture for a particular node type.

 ```lua
 CalcUA_ClusterMap = {